Last Updated on November 3, 2022

 Okay, before anything else, a confession is in order.
 To be perfectly honest, I really constructed this site for myself.
 I absolutely love all kinds of flower and plant videos (like the tulip care vid you just enjoyed), and I honestly just wanted a site where I could re-watch all of my favorites under one roof.

-I also believe that there is no shortage of opportunity online, which is another motivating factor in my decision to create this site.
+I also believe that there is no shortage of opportunities online, which is another motivating factor in my decision to create this site.
 I just want to be transparent here.

 If can start a cool video site that other folks appreciate half as much as I do, and I can possibly even earn a little revenue at the same time, then I really don’t feel the least bit bad about it see any reason to feel bad.

 As I’m sure you’ve noticed, I’m not one to pull punches.
-But allow me to comfort you… hitting you over the head with sales pitches is not why I’m here.
+But hitting you over the head with sales pitches is not why I’m here.
 If you get the itch to buy anything from any of my sponsors, then I’d be super grateful!
 But if not, then all is still well.
 I’m just glad that you’re here.

 The truth is, I’m very passionate about flowers and plants, and sharing cool stuff with cool people… like you!